Ball Bearings

 Read further to learn more about topics such as:

-Linear bearings are a type of bearing that "bear" or support the load of the carriage during its single-axis linear movement and provide a low friction sliding surface for the guide rails.
-In a linear guide, the carriage is the component that travels in a straight line curved line, back and forth, along the length of the guide rail, which is fitted and inserted into the linear bearing.
+Linear bearings are designed to support the load of a carriage during its movement along a single axis, providing a low-friction surface for smooth sliding along guide rails.
+In a linear guide system, the carriage moves in a straight or curved path along the guide rail, which is integrated into the linear bearing.

 A linear bearing is a critical component of a linear guide assembly.
 Its applications are found on cutting machinery, XY positioning tables, machine slides, industrial robots, and instrumentation systems.
 Either a motor driven ball screw, lead screw, pneumatic cylinders, hydraulic cylinders, or manual force can be used to drive the motion with single axis motion limited in the X-Y plane.
 Hydraulic and pneumatic cylinders are widely used as the basis of the XY bed of computer numeric controlled (CNC) milling machines.